who we are

 Workshops: skills workshops with theatre students; role play with unemployed young people; actor/facilitator in conflict resolution work for the Social Services.

-From 2007 - present: co-director of Barnstaple's Fringe TheatreFest
+From 2007 - 2024: co-director of Barnstaple's Fringe TheatreFest

 • 1989-2000: Performer & Education Officer Orchard Theatre Company